apache/fury-site/docs/specification/xlang_implementation_guide.md

 the decoded metadata identity: `userTypeId` for id-registered metadata, or `(namespace, typeName)` for name-registered metadata.
 Do not thread extra expected-type parameters through read callers solely for this check.
-This rule applies to every runtime.
+This rule applies to every Fory implementation.
 Java and Python may lazy-build the local encoded metadata only after this identity lookup selects a local class and the existing class, registration, and deserialization-policy checks for that class have run.